Salvation – Saved From and Saved For

 He who conceals his transgressions will not prosper, but he who confesses and forsakes them will find compassion (Proverbs 28:13).

-A ‘decision’ for Christ is only meaningful if it is accompanied by repentance which is shown by a changed life not just an acknowledgement that we have sinned.
+A ‘decision’ for Christ is only meaningful if it is accompanied by repentance which is specific not just a vague acknowledgement of sin in general.
+True repentance will be shown in a changed life.

 Therefore bear fruit in keeping with repentance (Matthew 3:8).